HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Motivating Example and Background

 \section{Motivating Example and Background}

-As an example of secure MPC, consider online auctions.
-Online auctions have great practical importance and different models are widely used by eBay, Google AdWords and Facebook.
+As an example of Secure MPC, consider online auctions.
+Online auctions have great practical importance and different models are widely used, \eg, by eBay, Google AdWords, and Facebook.
 In general, a secure online auction works as follows.
-Buyers place their sealed bids on items and the highest bidder is chosen to buy the item.
-In this setup, parties are not permitted to know others' bids, unlike in an English auction where the auctioneer starts with a minimum price and buyers openly shout out their bids.
-Hence, conducting successful secret auctions in the absence of a trusted authority requires cryptographic techniques to preserve the secrecy of bids while performing necessary computations such as finding the highest bidder.
+Buyers place their sealed bids on items, and for each item, the highest bidder is chosen to buy it.
+In this setup, parties are not permitted to know others' bids.
+Hence, conducting successful secret auctions in the absence of a trusted authority requires cryptographic techniques to preserve the secrecy of bids while performing necessary computation, such as finding the highest bidder, in an assuredly trustworthy way.
 One of the significant use cases of secure auctions is procurement via a competitive bidding process, where no participant trusts each other, including the auctioneer.
-While a trusted third party handling the auction may be acceptable when the items under auction have low value, this is generally a less desirable option in high-value and corruption-prone environments such as procurement for public construction contracts.
+While a trusted third party handling the auction may be acceptable when the items under auction have low value, this is generally a less desirable option in high-value and corruption-prone environments, such as procurement for public construction contracts.